Measurement of prompt charged-particle production in pp collisions at a centre-of-mass energy of 13 TeV: Efficiencies

 \section{Efficiencies}

-The total efficiency to observe prompt long-lived charged particles depends on the geometric acceptance of the detector, the track-reconstruction efficiency and the particle loss due to decays or interactions with the detector material.
-This loss depends on the particle composition and the amount of traversed material.
-The detector acceptance and the reconstruction efficiency are taken from simulation, and validated against data~\cite{LHCb-DP-2013-002}.
-For the two other types of efficiencies, corrections are applied in each kinematic interval, which are described in the following.
+The total efficiency to observe prompt long-lived charged particles depends on the geometric acceptance of the detector, the track-reconstruction efficiency, and the particle loss due to decays and interactions with the detector material.
+The losses depend on the particle composition and the amount of traversed material.
+The composition of the prompt long-lived charged particles has an impact on the total efficiency, because pions and protons have different interaction lengths, for example.